 - threatens to harm you or your family if you don’t cooperate

 - keeps your passport, or

-How to keep yourself safe
+Keeping yourself safe

-Do not give your passport to your employer.
-Keep it and other travel documents in a safe place.
+- Do not give your passport to your employer.
+Keep it and other documents in a safe place.

-Keep a record of all hours and days you work, including:
+- Keep a record of all hours and days you work, including: